Afnisse/php-testing/README.md

 ### Capture the output buffer, echo..

-`buffer()` method will capture all output to stdout and return it in a variable that you can test it's content.
+`buffered()` method will capture all output to stdout and return it in a variable that you can test it's content.

 Let's assume the following method